 When configuring Tableau Server to use the stand-alone PostgreSQL database instance, you will need to provide a trusted root certificate authority (CA) which is used to verify the connection to the server.
 Ideally, the stand-alone PostgreSQL instance's server certificate should specify a resolvable hostname so Tableau Server can use sslmode, verify-full.
 This mode verifies that the PostgreSQL server's certificate was signed by a trusted CA and that the hostname in the PostgresSQL Server's certificate matches the hostname used to connect to the PostgreSQL instance.
 However, if that is not possible, sslmode, verify-ca will just verify that the Postgres server's certificate was signed by a trusted CA.

-The following procedure provides the general steps to generating a root CA certificate on the PosgreSQL Server.
-For more detailed information, read the SSL documentation on the PosgreSQL website (The link points to version 12):
+The following procedure provides the general steps to generating a root CA certificate on the PostgreSQL Server.
+For more detailed information, read the SSL documentation on the PostgreSQL website (The link points to version 12):

 Generate signing root certificate authority (CA) key.